 - In their eagerness to shut Samsung down, Apple included seven phone models in their claim; which is fine, except that only one model, the Vibrant, is strikingly similar.

-What Samsung’s Lawyers Need to Convincingly Argue
+What Samsung’s Lawyers Must Argue

 If the design or packaging in question serves a functional purpose, trade dress cannot be claimed.
 If Samsung can somehow, someway prove their phones’ designs improve signal reception or are more ergonomic — and therefore serve a utilitarian purpose — they may just get some of the trade dress counts dismissed.